 How Should A Mask Fit?

 Before you even think about any other factors, the number one most important consideration for a snorkel mask is how well it fits your face.
 The rubber-like portion of the mask that presses against your face and forms a watertight seal is known as the ‘skirt’.
 If the skirt has a strong seal, it will prevent common problems such as fogging, leaking, fatigue.

-You’ll have to spend time and energy treading water as you empty it out.
-Treading water vertically is more tiring than doing it horizontally, so you are depleting your precious energy faster.
+Additionally, with an ill-fitting mask, you’ll have to waste precious time and energy treading water as you try to fix your mask problems.
+Treading water vertically is more tiring than doing it horizontally, so you are depleting your energy faster.
 Clearing the water also introduces a secondary problem.